dokku/dokku/docs/nginx.md

 To enable TLS connections for all your applications at once you will need a wildcard TLS certificate.

-To enable TLS across all apps, copy or symlink the `.crt`/`.pem` and `.key` files into the  `/home/dokku/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.
+To enable TLS across all apps, copy or symlink the `.crt` and `.key` files into the  `/home/dokku/tls` folder (create this folder if it doesn't exist) as `server.crt` and `server.key` respectively.
 Then, enable the certificates by editing `/etc/nginx/conf.d/dokku.conf` and uncommenting these two lines (remove the #):

 ```
 ssl_certificate /home/dokku/tls/server.crt;